backdaniel/hermesdb/README.md

 Designed to become the single source of truth in the universe.

-Respects the memetic nature of language, incentives for bottom-up emergence and competition.
+Respects the memetic nature of language, incentivizes bottom-up emergence and competition.

 Proof of work prevents spam and solves priority allocation.